alperyazar/ayazar.dev/docs/source/blog/20/using-pip-and-pipenv-with-self-signed-certificates.md

 can't remember the link).
 Of course, the certificate file pointed by the varible should include the self signed certificate.

-### Ubuntu
+### Debian/Ubuntu

-I tested on Ubuntu 16.04 but this may work on all Debian and Ubuntu derived distros.
+I tested on Ubuntu 16.04, Debian 12 but this may work on all Debian and Ubuntu derived distros.

 ```bash
 $ export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt